microsoft/pxt-common-packages/libs/light/docs/reference/light/neopixelstrip/show-animation-frame.md

 You can show the colors from a pixel animation without having to play the whole animation.
 Just pick one of the built-in animations to see its first frame.

+If the strip is buffered, renders the color but does not call ``show`` to allow for other animation frames to be rendered.

 ## Parameters

 * **animation**: a built-in light animation to show a frame from on the pixels.